Sequence entropy tuples and mean sensitive tuples: Abstract

 \section{Abstract}

-Using the local entropy theory, in this paper, we characterize the sequence entropy tuple via mean forms of the sensitive tuple in both topological and measure-theoretical sense.
+Using the idea of local entropy theory, we characterize the sequence entropy tuple via mean forms of the sensitive tuple in both topological and measure-theoretical senses.
 For the measure-theoretical sense, we show that for an ergodic measure-preserving system, the $\mu$-sequence entropy tuple, the $\mu$-mean sensitive tuple and the $\mu$-sensitive in the mean tuple coincide, and give an example to show that the ergodicity condition is necessary.
-For the topological sense, we show that for a certain class of minimal system, the mean sensitive tuple is the sequence entropy tuple.
+For the topological sense, we show that for a certain class of minimal systems, the mean sensitive tuple is the sequence entropy tuple.